max-c-lim/Propagation-Signal-and-Synaptic-Coupling-Algorithm-Python/README.md

 **ratio:** float
 <br>
-    Let n1 denote the largest sum of counts in any 0.5 ms moving window in the cross-correlogram (CCG) and n2 denote the sum of counts of the 2 ms window with the location of the largest sum in the center.
+(Assuming the time unit is ms) let n1 denote the largest sum of counts in any 0.5 ms moving
+    window in the cross-correlogram (CCG) and n2 denote the sum of counts of the 2 ms window with the location of the largest sum in the center.
 If the largest sum is found in the first